 The country had been anxiously awaiting the new era name, or “gengo,” which is used on coins, calendars, newspapers and in official paperwork, and over time captures a national mood.

-The first character is most often used to mean “command” but can also mean “good” and “beautiful,” while the second means “peace” or “harmony”.
+The first character means “good” and “beautiful” as well as “order” or “command”, while the second means “peace” or “harmony”.

-The name emphasizes the beauty of Japan’s traditional culture and a future in which everyone would be able to achieve their dreams, especially young people, Abe said.
+The new name emphasized the beauty of Japan’s traditional culture and a future in which everyone would be able to achieve their dreams, especially young people, Abe said.

 Naruhito’s ascension to the Chrysanthemum Throne will come a day after his father, Emperor Akihito, abdicates on April 30, ending the Heisei era, which began in 1989.
 He will be the first emperor to abdicate in Japan in over two centuries.

-The announcement came a month early so government offices and companies can update computer software and make preparations to avoid glitches when the new era begins.
+The announcement came a month early so government offices and companies can update computer software and make preparations to avoid glitches when the new era begins next month.

 “It’s a gentle, peaceful name,” said Masaharu Hannuki, a 63-year-old man outside Shimbashi train station where free special edition newspapers were handed out.
 “We want this to be an era where children can shine in a calm future.”

-“It’s a collection that expresses our nation’s rich culture, which we should take pride in, along with our nation’s beautiful nature,” Abe said.
+“It is a collection which expresses our nation’s rich culture, which we should take pride in, along with our nation’s beautiful nature,” Abe said.
 “We believe this national character should be passed along to the next era.”

-Makoto Ueno, a Manyoshu expert at Nara University, said the use of Japanese texts marked a significant change.
+Makoto Ueno, a Manyoshu expert and professor at Nara University, said the name marked a significant change.

 “It means the gengo has entered a new chapter,” he said.
 “The system which originated with the Chinese emperor system has been made alive in Japan.”

 Guidelines stipulated that the era name should be appropriate to the ideals of the nation, consist of two “kanji,” or Chinese characters, and be easy to write and read.
-It also can’t be a repeat of a previous combination.
+It cannot be in common use or have been used in a previous combination.

 Scholars and bureaucrats had drawn up a list of candidates, and the cabinet made the final decision after consulting an advisory panel.